Somerset Lowry-Corry, 2nd Earl Belmore: Lord Belmore's yacht

 Lord Belmore bought the captured James Madison and had her converted from schooner to brig rig.
-He also renamed her Osprey, of Killybegs in Donegal, armed her with fourteen 9-pounder carronades, and arranged for her to have a letter of marque.
+He also renamed her Osprey, of Killybegs in County Donegal, armed her with fourteen 9-pounder carronades, and arranged for her to have a letter of marque.

 Around 1817, Lord Belmore used Osprey for a family cruise to the Eastern Mediterranean.
 Her captain was Lord Belmore's brother, Captain Armar Lowry-Corry, RN.
 The party included Belmore's wife, the Countess Juliana, their two sons, their lapdog Rosa, the family doctor, Dr. Robert Richardson, M.D.
 (Edinburgh), and the vicar, Mr. Holt.
 They visited Malta, Sicily, Italy, the Ionian Islands, Greece, Rome, and Alexandria.
 They also sailed up the Nile as far as Luxor in three local boats.

 Lord Belmore apparently had two hobbies in Egypt.
 One was collecting antiquities.
 To that end he sponsored some of Giovanni Battista Belzoni's excavations in Egypt with the result that tomb KV30, in the Valley of the Kings, is known as Lord Belmore's tomb.
 These excavations were the source of some of Lord Belmore's collection of Egyptian antiquities, such as the sarcophagus that is now in the British Museum.

 Lord Belmore's other hobby was carving his name on Egyptian antiquities.
 In his desire to commemorate his travels, Belmore carved his name into a stone at the top of the Great Pyramid of Giza, the Ramesseum (the mortuary temple of Ramses II), and on the side of the Temple of Dendur, which is now in the Metropolitan Museum of Art in New York.
 Corry also carved his name on a pillar of the temple of Medinet Habu at Luxor.
 After Egypt, the family traveled to Palestine and visited Jerusalem.

 In 1819 when the family was done with their cruise, Belmore sold Osprey to the King of Naples and the family returned home.